 In December 2019, the FASB issued ASU 2019-12, Simplifying the Accounting for Income Taxes ("ASU 2019-12"), as part of its Simplification Initiative to reduce the cost and complexity in accounting for income taxes.
 ASU 2019-12 removes certain exceptions related to the approach for intraperiod tax allocation, the methodology for calculating income taxes in an interim period and the recognition of deferred tax liabilities for outside basis differences.
-ASU 2019-12 also amends other aspects of Topic 740, Income Taxes, to help simplify and promote consistent application of GAAP.
+ASU 2019-12 also amends other aspects of Topic 740, Income Taxes, to help simplify and promote consistent application of US GAAP.
 The guidance is effective for interim and annual periods beginning after December 15, 2020, with early adoption permitted.
 We early adopted ASU 2019-12 in 2019 and it did not have a material impact on the Consolidated Financial Statements.

 The only aspect of ASU 2019-12 that had a material impact on our consolidated financial statements was the removal of the exception related to intraperiod tax allocation.
 Starting in 2019, we followed the general intraperiod allocation of tax expense.
 We have a loss from continuing operations and subsequent to the adoption of ASU 2019-12, we determined the amount attributable to continuing operations without regard to the tax effect of other items.
-The ASU 2019-12 amendment related to intraperiod tax allocation was applied prospectively.
+We prospectively applied the ASU 2019-12 amendment related to intraperiod tax allocation.

-Had the Company not adopted ASU 2019-12, a \$12 million deferred tax benefit would have been recognized along with corresponding decreases to net loss and accumulated deficit.
+Had the Company not adopted ASU 2019-12, upon issuance of the convertible notes in 2019 (see Note 6 - Debt) a \$12.0 million deferred tax benefit would have been recognized along with corresponding decreases to net loss and accumulated deficit.
 The Company had no intraperiod tax allocation items in prior years.